Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-To go against or defy something.
+To oppose or defy something.

 Usage: